jaytj95/NTCSongApp-backup/README.md

 # NTCSongApp
-App for NTC Songs, built using React Native.
+App for NTC Songs, built using React Native and Firebase.

-Built using WebStorm IDE from JetBrains LLC.
+Built using WebStorm IDE from JetBrains.

 Build Questions?
 Contact Jason John (jasontjohn95@gmail.com)